OpenAI GPT

 Using the plugin

 Once the fields have been configured that's all there is to it.
-When data is entered into the source field ('document extract' in the example above), ResourceSpace will send this data to GPT, along with the prompt instructing it what to do.
+When there's data in the source field (either an image or text in another metadata field), ResourceSpace will send this data to GPT, along with the prompt instructing it what to do.
 The response will then be saved into the configured field.
-Watch the video above to see this in action.
+Watch the videos above to see this in action.

 Possible uses of the plugin

-The integration of GPT into ResourceSpace provides for many possible ways to help you improve and automate metadata processing tasks.
+The integration of GPT into ResourceSpace provides lots of possible ways to help you improve and automate metadata processing tasks.
 A few examples include:

-• Automated title/summary generation: ResourceSpace can now be configured to generate concise and descriptive titles and summaries from large blocks of text, such as extracted from a PDF file, subtitles from a video file, or pulled in from a Collection Management System or Product Information Management system.
+• Automated title/summary generation: ResourceSpace can now be configured to generate concise and descriptive titles and summaries from large blocks of text, like a PDF file, subtitles from a video file, or pulled in from a Collection Management System or Product Information Management system.

 • Keyword extraction: ResourceSpace can now automatically extract meaningful keywords from a block of text, providing a list of relevant keywords for searching, categorization, and more.
 The list of keywords can be made more specific based on the prompt provided.